knpuniversity/symfony2-ep3/knpu/services.rst

 .. tip::

-    To learn more, check out out free tutorial that's all about the great topic of `Dependency Injection`_.
+    To learn more, check out our free tutorial that's all about the great topic of `Dependency Injection`_.

 In addition to "dependency injection", we've also just created our first "service".